hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 ```

 > #### Blacklists and Greylists
-> * **Blacklists:** are pre-defined lists of regions specific to a reference genome that are known to be problematic.
+> * **Blacklists** are pre-defined lists of regions specific to a reference genome that are known to be problematic.
 The [best known lists](http://mitra.stanford.edu/kundaje/akundaje/release/blacklists/) have been identified as part of the ENCODE project.
 The blacklisted regions typically **appear uniquely mappable so simple mappability filters do not remove them**.
-These regions are often found at specific types of repeats such as centromeres, telomeres and satellite repeats.
+These regions are often found at specific types of repeats such as centromeres, telomeres, and satellite repeats.
-> * **Greylists:** are specific to a ChIP-seq experiment, and are derived from the controls generated as part of the experiment.
+> * **Greylists** are specific to a ChIP-seq experiment, and are derived from the controls generated as part of the experiment.
 The idea is to identify anomalous regions where a disproportionate degree of signal is present in the input controls.
 These regions can then be excluded from subsequent analysis.
 >
 > Within DiffBind blacklist regions for many reference genomes identified as part of the ENCODE project can be accessed through the `dba.blacklist()` function.
 As for greylist filtering, if the control samples are available, one can prepare regions to be excluded specific to the experiment using the [`GreyListChIP` package](https://www.bioconductor.org/packages/release/bioc/html/GreyListChIP.html).